tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 There are several Docker Compose files, each with a specific purpose.

-They are designed to provide several "stages": development, building, testing, deployment to different environments like staging and production (and you can add more environments very easily).
+They are designed to support several "stages", like development, building, testing, and deployment.
+Also, allowing the deployment to different environments like staging and production (and you can add more environments very easily).

 They are designed to have the minimum repetition of code and configurations, so that if you need to change something, you have to change it in the minimum amount of places.
 That's why several of the files use environment variables that get auto-expanded.
 That way, if for example, you want to use a different domain, you can call the `docker-compose` command with a different `DOMAIN` environment variable instead of having to change the domain in several places inside the Docker Compose files.